magento/merchdocs/src/catalog/product-translate.md

 1. On the _Admin_ sidebar, go to **Stores** > _Attributes_ > **Product**.

-1. In the list, find the attribute to be translated, and open in edit mode.
+1. In the list, find the attribute to be translated and open in edit mode.

 1. In the left panel, choose **Manage Labels**.